zhanglongx/fconv/README.md

 - fconv only supports GB-10830 and utf-8 encoded file conversion.
 So, if a file is utf-8 encoded and contains characters other than ASCII characters and Chinese simplified characters, fconv will usually refuse to convert it.

 - Due to the GB-18030 encoding method, the encoding of Emoji characters is not supported.
 Therefore, if a file is UTF-8 encoded but contains Emoji characters, then fconv will also refuse to convert it.

+## Credits

+See go.mod file.

+Use of these libraries is subject to their respective licenses.